EKRFC – Rugby Accident Insurance Scheme 2014-15

 Compulsory Insurance Policy

-Under the policy, no cover is provided for temporary loss of earnings arising from a rugby related injury.
-This may however be provided under the Temporary Total Disablement Policy described below.
+Under the compulsory policy, no cover is provided for temporary loss of earnings arising from a rugby related injury.
+This may, however, be provided under the Temporary Total Disablement Policy described below.

 1. During the first six weeks (the deferment period) following injury, where the individual is wholly prevented from attending his/her usual occupation, further education courses or seeking employment, the benefit payable is £25 a week and will be paid subject to a signed declaration from the player confirming his/her total incapacity.